nearform/react-patterns-workshop/slides.md

 <div class="dense">

-Write a custom hook to query the most popular action movies from the current year from the [TMDB](https://www.themoviedb.org/) API.
+Complete a custom Hook to query the most popular action movies of the current year from the [TMDB](https://www.themoviedb.org/) API.

-- A local version of the API is provided
+- A local version of the API is already provided
-- Use the [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to request `/api/movies?year=2022`
+- Use the native browser's [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to request `/api/movies?year={year}`
 - You will need to use the built-in `useState` and `useEffect` hooks
 - The hook should accept the `year` as an argument, defaulting to the current year, and return:
   - The list of movies
   - The loading status of the request
 - Whenever the `year` changes, a new request should be made
-- When you complete the challenge it should look like the following: http://localhost:3000/solutions/step-01-custom-hooks
+- 💡 The list of movies is in the `results` property of the response body

 </div>